marananni/2022ws_do_mn/coursework.md

 ![Context, not Control](ContextnotControl.png)

 To become a successful organization, leaders should create an appropriate context as a foundation for desired outcomes.
 It is assumed that control over employees does not lead to the success of a company.
-Rather, they should receive internal information so that they can understand decisions made.
+Rather, they should receive internal information so that they are enabled to understand decisions made.
 In this context, Netflix defines exactly which context-enhancing behaviors lead to the desired outcome and which controlling activities should be avoided.

 | Context (embrace)                             | Control (avoid)                               |
 | ----------------------------------------------| ----------------------------------------------|